 The participants will engage in discussions with distinguished professionals working on foreign policy issues in Washington, DC, including in the US Congress and the State Department.
-The program is designed to expand their understanding of the role of activists, lobbyists, think-tanks and the media in influencing foreign policy in Washington.
-Beyond this, the TYLP will provide each participant a rich environment for exchanging information and ideas and building a network of future leaders in the Tibetan community.
+They will learn about the role of activists, lobbyists, think-tanks and the media in influencing foreign policy in Washington.
+And beyond this, the TYLP will provide each participant a rich environment for exchanging information and ideas and building a network of future leaders in the Tibetan community.

 Place: Washington, DC

 Number of Students: 10 Tibetan-American Students

 Eligibility: Applicants must be residents of United States of America and currently enrolled in a graduate or undergraduate program in the United States.